loomio/loomio-docs/en/src/user_manual/groups/settings/index.md

 ### Privacy settings of trial groups

-Group privacy settings cannot be change for a group in trial.
+Group privacy settings cannot be changed for a group in trial.

 ---